Herpes and the Eye

 How Is Herpes Zoster Ophthalmicus Treated? continued...

-If the infection is affecting the cornea, another kind of eye drops called corticosteroids might also be recommended.
+If the infection is affecting the cornea, eye drops called corticosteroids might also be recommended.
 Corticosteroids will help control the disease, but they can also raise the pressure in the eyes of some people.
 If corticosteroids are being used, it is important for the patient to come back to the doctor's office so the pressure can be checked.

 Another type of eye drop might also be prescribed to keep the pupil dilated.
 This will help the eye's natural fluids flow, which prevents the pressure from increasing.